 Funds held in or payable to segregated futures accounts are deposited in a segregated liquidating settlement account and are thereby kept separate from other property in the clearing member's accounts.
-OCC Rule 1104(a) further provides that if the proceeds derived from liquidation of all assets attributable to a restricted lien account, such as the customers' account or segregated futures accounts, exceed the amount withdrawn by OCC from the liquidating settlement account or the segregated liquidating settlement account, as applicable, to satisfy obligations of, or reimburse OCC for losses arising out of, the relevant account, the excess will be disbursed by OCC to the clearing member or its representative for distribution to the persons entitled thereto.
+OCC Rule 1104(a) further provides that if the proceeds derived from liquidation of all assets attributable to a restricted lien account, such as the customers' account or segregated futures accounts, exceed the amount withdrawn by OCC from the liquidating settlement account, as applicable, to satisfy obligations of, or reimburse OCC for losses arising out of, the relevant account, the excess will be disbursed by OCC to the clearing member or its representative for distribution to the persons entitled thereto.